git-town/git-town/website/src/commands/new-pull-request.md

 # git new-pull-request

 The _new-pull-request_ command helps create a new pull request for the current feature branch.
-It does that by opening a browser window showing the new pull request page of your code hosting service.
-The form is prepopulated with the current branch and it's parent branch.
-This command [syncs](sync.md) the current branch before opening the pull request.
+It opens your code hosting service's page to create a new pull request in your browser and pre-populates the current and target repository and branch.
+It also [syncs](sync.md) the branch to merge before opening the pull request.

 ### Variations